 QuickBooks provides a variety of ways for you to obtain useful information and answers to your questions.
-These include tutorials, show-me videos, Follow-Me Help, and an exhaustive search engine (referred to as 1-2-3 Help) that searches not only the help, but our online knowledge base.
+These include tutorials in the Learning Center, Follow-Me Help, and an exhaustive search engine (referred to as 1-2-3 Help) that searches not only the help, but our online knowledge base.